-Whether you’re selling your car privately or to a dealer, the buyer is likely to want to haggle about the price.
-So don’t be caught off guard – read our negotiating tips below so you know the techniques to use to maximise your car’s value without losing the sale.
+If you’re selling your car privately or to a dealer, the buyer is likely to want to haggle about the price.
+So don’t be caught off guard – read our negotiating tips below so you know how to use to maximise your car’s value without losing the sale.

 Get ready to haggle

 Some people love to haggle, others hate it.
-But your buyer will expect some negotiation, so remember not to cave in at their first offer.
+But your buyer will expect some negotiation, so remember not to accept their first offer.

-Even if haggling only gets you an extra £50 for your car, that’s could be the equivalent of what you’d earn for a few hours’ work.
+Even if haggling only gets you an extra £50 for your car, it could be the equivalent of what you’d earn for a few hours’ work.

-Once you know the value of your car, you can build in a margin around it to allow for haggling.
-That way, you and the buyer close the deal happy.
+Once you know the value of your car, you can build in a margin to allow for haggling.
+This way, you and the buyer close the deal happy.

 Remember, what a car is worth is ultimately down to what someone is prepared to pay for it!